18 Feb 5 TIPS TO PERFECT YOUR PADDLE

 2. Arm strokes

-You want to create little scoops with your hands; fingers closed but hands relaxed.
+Keep your hands relaxed and your fingers slightly spread, this will give you more surface area, without creating drag.
 Paddle in LONG freestyle swim strokes down the length of your board.
 Use the rails of your board as a guide if you need; you don’t want to waste any energy on pushing water sideways.
 Bent elbows allow you to reach forward for your next paddle whilst maintaining momentum.

 At the start of each stroke your elbows should be high and your hand and forearm should enter the water in a vertical position, which will help propel you forward with a greater surface area, for a greater length of time.